mvc5/mvc5.github.io/getting-started/callable-php-programming.md

 'Mvc' => [Mvc\Mvc::class, new ServiceManagerLink],
 ```

-<p>Which means the <a href="https://github.com/mvc5/framework/blob/master/config/service.php#L63">service configuration</a> can also be an anonymous function that returns another one as the one to invoke.</p>
+<p>This <a href="https://github.com/mvc5/framework/blob/master/config/service.php#L63">service configuration</a> can also be an anonymous function that returns another anonymous function as the one to invoke.</p>

 ```php
 'Mvc' => function() {